ctcl-bregis/cams/README.md

 # CAMS "Rainbow Trout"

 CAMS Asset Management System, or just CAMS, is a fully custom inventory management software made for mainly organizing computer hardware.
 I have started to learn how to write Python to start working on the project in late 2021.
 The idea was from created the need of a specialized asset/inventory management system software to organize the vast amount of computers and computer parts that I had.
+The idea for using ID numbers and tags for my own hardware has originated in likely 2017 though I have not had a proper system to keep track of assets since then.

 CAMS is based off the fully custom-made inventory management software, commonly referred to as just "IMS", used by the computer resale company 2nd Life Inc. of Richmond, Virginia, United States where I was employed formerly.
 Unlike CAMS, 2nd Life IMS was written using Ruby on Rails.
 CAMS is also inspired by the inventory software [PartKeepr](https://github.com/partkeepr/PartKeepr).